-If I’ve engaged you and roused your emotions, then I’ve succeeded.
+If Alan has engaged you and roused your emotions, then he succeeded!
 Let’s extend the experience.
-Below are 15 questions designed to provide a stimulating discussion centered around Crush. -Alan
+Below are 15 questions designed to provide a stimulating discussion centered around Crush.

 1. Based on the wineries visited in Crush, which is the one you’d most like to visit if/when you go to the Napa Valley?

 2. If you’ve previously read the first Karen Vail novel, The 7th Victim, how would you say Karen Vail’s character changed in Crush?

 3. Have you ever been in a situation that Vail or Dixon find themselves in at Fit1!, when they’re asked out on a date within a few minutes of meeting someone?
 Did you consider the risks involved with dating a stranger you know nothing about?

 4. How hard is it for a woman to be taken seriously in certain professions, particularly when she happens to be attractive, as in Roxxann Dixon’s case?
 Would that woman, along with potentially not being taken seriously by her male coworkers, face negative perceptions from other women solely because of her looks?

 5. Should Vail have gotten involved with the case when they happened across the body in the wine cave at Silver Ridge?
 Should she have continued with her vacation with Robby and minded her own business?
 Is it a character flaw that she’s drawn into work situations or is it a trait to be cherished?

 6. At what point in the story did you feel that Brix was finally able to look at Vail as not just a resource, but as a someone he respects and likes?

 7. What was your first thought when you read the last paragraph of Crush?